-17. Further information can be found in the DfE advice document 'Use of Reasonable Force - Advice for Headteachers, Staff and Governing Bodies', DfE, 2013, and in Keeping Children Safe In Educati ion, 2023.
+- 17. Further information can be found in the DfE advice document 'Use of Reasonable Force Advice for Headteachers, Staff and Governing Bodies', DfE, 2013, and in Keeping Children Safe In Education, 2023. - 18.
+The DfE launched a consultation on the reasonable force and restrictive practices in schools in February 2023.
+The results of this are still awaited (Sept 2024).